rgeraldporter/rgeraldporter.github.io/_posts/2017-02-22-block-scope-is-not-an-iife.md

 Another celebrated new feature was the introduction of **block scoping**, which allows you to wrap any arbitrary piece of code in braces to indicate, well, a block scope.

 Countless [guides](https://jack.ofspades.com/es6-iife-with-fat-arrow-functions/){:target="_blank"} [out there](http://wesbos.com/es6-block-scope-iife/){:target="_blank"} [tout this](https://medium.freecodecamp.com/5-javascript-bad-parts-that-are-fixed-in-es6-c7c45d44fd81#.pvazi981g){:target="_blank"} [as the successor](http://www.benmvp.com/learning-es6-block-level-scoping-let-const/){:target="_blank"} to the **immediately-invoked function expression** (IIFE) -- normally used to isolate the scope of a given block of Javascript.
-If block scoping really did fully replaces the IIFE, this would be worth celebrating as the IIFE method is a bit awkward looking.

-What most guides don't mention however, is that the IIFE and the block scope are not exactly equivalent.
+However, there are a series of conditions that need to be met in order to fulfill block scope's destiny to become the fill-in for the awkward IIFE.

 ## Leaky functions

+Out of the box, if you were to use block scope right now on Chrome, Safari, or Firefox (and likely other browsers and Node.js), there are some problems with block scope being leaky.

-The problem with block scoping emerges when you attempt to use a block to scope a declared function.
+These issues begin to emerge when you attempt to use a block to scope a declared function.
 For example:

 {% highlight js %}
 // IIFE